LimpingNinja/age-homebrewery/README.md

 Revisiting this comment in early 2020, I notice that 13 days ago (1/5/2020) NaturalCrit added ZLib compression to their brew fields.
 I am contemplating adding an .env switch to change the compression types but I haven't commited yet.
-They do have a new field (textBin) which we don't have as the AGE HomeBrewery has been compressed since inception due to the constraint imposed by DynamoDB in field size.
+They do have a new field (textBin) which we don't have as the 3D6 HomeBrewery has been compressed since inception due to the constraint imposed by DynamoDB in field size.

 You can check out the changelog [here](https://github.com/LimpingNinja/age-homebrewery/blob/master/changelog.md).